wavefrontHQ/docs/pages/doc/integrations_new_changed.md

 ## July 2021

-Made improvement to the following integrations and dashboards in July 2021:
+Made improvements to the following integrations and dashboards in July 2021:

 * Project Pacific -- Renamed the integration from Project Pacific Integration to vSphere with Tanzu Integration.
 * VMware Cloud PKS -- Removed the VMware Cloud PKS integration.